VirtualPlantLab/VPLDocs/docs/src/tutorials/from_tree_forest/tree.md

 end
 ````

 Note that we use `vars` on the `Graph` object to extract the object that was stored inside of it.
-Also, as this function will modify the graph which is passed as input, we append an `!` to the name (this not a special syntax of the language, its just a convention in the Julia community).
+Also, as this function will modify the graph which is passed as input, we append an `!` to the name (this not a special syntax of the language, it's just a convention in the Julia community).
 Also, in this case, the query object is kept separate from the graph.
 We could have also stored it inside the graph like we did for the parameter `growth`.
 We could also have packaged the graph and the query into another type representing an individual TreeTypes.
 This is entirely up to the user and indicates that a model can be implemented in many differences ways with VPL.

 Simulating the growth a tree is a matter of elongating the internodes and applying the rules to create new internodes: